 - Stop the activity: If it is possible, stopping the activity and allowing your child to walk around can short-circuit the building feeling of nausea before it becomes overwhelming.

 - Ginger: As an extract or in ginger ale, ginger helps relieve nausea.
-Check with your doctor for appropriate dosage using ginger extract.
+Check with your doctor for the appropriate dosage using ginger extract.

 - Aromatherapy: Certain scents have been shown to relieve nausea.